snkykun/Overwatch-Freestyle/README.md

 ### Getting Ready
 Before we begin, it is _**highly recommended**_ you uninstall your current drivers and Geforce Experience (if you have it).
 This can be achieved by using [**Display Driver Uninstaller**](https://youtu.be/xn8z39tiEL0?t=158).
-> **NOTE**: When uninstalling drivers, making sure this box is ticked in the options could help prevent future problems
+> **NOTE**: When uninstalling drivers, checking this option could prevent future problems

 ![](images/xxlqie.PNG)